AI Can Translate for Hospital Patients. Should It?

 Live medical encounters present a different set of challenges.

 Access to interpreters has long been uneven.
 A 2024 study in the Health Promotion Journal of Australia found hospital staff faced long wait times for telephone interpreters, inflexible booking systems and limited availability of in-person interpreters during the COVID-19 pandemic.
+Clinicians reported that these barriers contributed to underuse of interpreter services.

 Policy debates have intensified as some hospitals shift toward digital tools.
 In New York, State Sen. Monica R. Martinez criticized a decision by Northwell Health to eliminate in-person interpreter services at one hospital and replace them with digital and phone-based options.
+Replacing trained interpreters with digital services "compromises patients' access to proper treatment," according to an October 2025 press release.

 At the same time, companies Jaide Health and No Barrier are building speech-to-speech systems aimed at real-time interpretation.
-No Barrier CEO Eyal Heldenberg described his system as a real-time audio-to-audio pipeline designed to mirror how human interpreters pause, clarify and confirm details
+No Barrier CEO Eyal Heldenberg described his system as a real-time audio-to-audio pipeline designed to mirror how human interpreters pause, clarify and confirm details.

 Performance Gaps and Policy Limits